cuongnd9/kubernetes/README.md

 # kubernetes

-Kubernetes from 🌱 zero to 🌲 hero
+Kubernetes from 💩 zero to 👻 hero.

 ![kubernetes-architecture](./images/kubernetes-architecture.webp)